PAR: Goodbye Gauley Mountain: An Ecosexual Love Story

 Annie, Bob (our black Lab), and I visit my early haunts.
 We tour my childhood mountain community of Charlton Heights, near Gauley Mountain where my sister, Anne, playfully directs me to re-enact my conception in front of the house where I was conceived.
 This playfulness counters the sadness I experience in seeing this community’s demise when I go home.
 My family used to be well established on this mountain, but Charlton Heights has deteriorated from the once proud, vibrant, tightly knit community I remember.
 Now meth labs and unemployment abound.
 The Methodist Church, former nerve center of the community, is abandoned and for sale.
 Anne, who has lived there longer than anyone else, and who quietly opposes MTR, barely knows her neighbors’ names anymore.
 In this declining community, neighbors who support MTR surround her.

 The emotion of the tragedy of the death of these coal communities is transmitted and supported by Joan Jeanrenaud’s music (from the Kronos Quartet).
 Her cello captures the deepness of the loss that most people feel when they see such destruction.
 Music is another conscious way that situatedness is maintained throughout the film.
 Although Jeanrenaud’s work is avant-garde, I intersperse this with classic mountain music such as the work of Haze Dickens who was from MacDowell County to acknowledge the cultural fabric.
-Dickens’ piece, West Virginia, My Home creates a old time transition between mining inspector Jack Spadero and my longtime friends Cindy and Roger who live in a mobile home on Pinch Ridge.
+Dickens’ piece, West Virginia, My Home creates a old time transition between a mining inspector and my longtime friends Cindy and Roger who live in a mobile home on Pinch Ridge.
 David Grisman’s Newgrass (variation on bluegrass) music energizes the anti-MTR protests where even the actress Daryl Hannah is arrested for the mountains.

 We attend my first gay gathering in my home state, a picnic hosted by Fairness WV as part of the Freedom to Marry Summer for Marriage tour.
 Lesbians and gays gather in a Charleston park for a family picnic to hear speeches, share food and talk to news reporters.
 Annie and I arrive and try to convert gays and lesbians to become ecosexuals.
 This is, of course, a play on conversion therapy that tries to convert gays and lesbians into normative heterosexuals, usually at great psychological harm.
 This scene is one of the most spontaneous in the film.
 The film was very loosely scripted and when the opportunity to shoot unexpected scenes, like the gay gathering (and the protest at the Department of Environmental Protection) arose, we mobilized quickly to shoot.
 I tell Tara (whom I had never met before) that “I knew that she was an ecosexual.
 She laughs and says that she was “born and raised in West Virginia.”
 I respond, “I was born and raised in West Virginia too.”
 Again, this positions ecosexuality as a situated sexuality, in part, in West Virginia.
 Following is the ecosexual collage of Annie and me kissing lichen covered cliffs, flowers in the cemetery, water in Laurel Creek and finally sunbathing naked on the rocks with my voiceover describing, “being loved by and loving nature.”